How to buy Horizon Minerals (HRZ) shares

 Learn how to easily invest in Horizon Minerals shares.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Horizon Minerals Limited is a gold business based in Australia.
-Horizon Minerals shares (HRZ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Horizon Minerals has a trailing 12-month revenue of around $14.1 million.
+Horizon Minerals is a gold business based in Australia.
+Horizon Minerals shares (HRZ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollar.
+Horizon Minerals has a trailing 12-month revenue of around $18.2 million.
 If you're looking to buy shares, check out the steps below.